-In the upper eyelids, a hidden incision is made in the natural crease of the eyelid and the excess skin and muscle is removed.
+In the upper eyelids, for an upper eyelid lift, a hidden incision is made in the natural crease of the eyelid and the excess skin and muscle is removed.
 Any excess fatty tissue is also removed at the same time, and sutures are used to gently close the incision.

 Most patients are back to their normal routine within a few days, although complete recovery may take 2 to 3 weeks.
 Swelling, bruising, and some discomfort are part of the recovery process and can usually be alleviated with cold compresses and a mild pain reliever.